-Centennial is an opportunity to reflect on our past and welcome all the possibilities the next century will bring.
-To capture where we’ve been and where we’re going, we’re launching the AGU Narratives.
+The AGU Centennial is an opportunity to reflect on our past and welcome all the possibilities that the next century will bring.
+To capture where we’ve been and where we’re going, we’re launching the AGU Narratives project.

-Using historians, professional story gatherers and public story sharing opportunities, AGU Narratives will feature a variety of stories to help connect the Earth and space science community, amplify our voice and inspire those around us.
+Using historians, professional story gatherers, crowdsourcing and public story sharing opportunities, AGU Narratives will feature a variety of stories to help connect the Earth and space science community, amplify our voice, and inspire those around us.

-Formal oral histories collected by science historians.
-Nominate someone or yourself for an oral history.
-Submissions can include someone’s involvement in a well-known scientific event, a personal challenge or accomplishment, or a contribution to Earth and space science as we know it today.
+You can nominate someone to be considered for one of these oral histories.
+Submissions can should focus on someone’s involvement in a well-known scientific event, a personal challenge or accomplishment, or a contribution to Earth and space science as we know it today.